Hitting for multiple cycles in a career is one of the rarest feats in baseball. Only 29 Modern Era American or National

-Holt found his way into another fairly exclusive club with the feat.
-While hitting one cycle might be rather arbitrary for a big leaguer, hitting two in a player's career takes some skill.
-In fact, Holt is one of only 27 players on record (since 1908) to do so, including the postseason.
+While hitting one cycle might be rather arbitrary for a big leaguer, hitting even two in a player's career takes some skill.
+In fact, Turner is one of only 27 players on record (since 1900) to do so, including the postseason.
 That group includes nine Hall of Famers, another near-lock for the Hall and many more players who were All-Stars.
 Below are those names, listed in reverse chronological order by the dates of their last big league cycle.